haondt/linktiles/docs/installation.md

 ## Example configuration

-Below is a sample `docker-compose.yml` that will spin up linktiles and a redis container for persistence.
+Below is a sample `docker-compose.yml` that will spin up linktiles and a Redis container for persistence.

 ```yaml title='docker-compose.yml'
 services: